kienstra/progress-indicator/README.md

 # Create a WordPress Block

-The format is inspired by Kent C. Dodd's [courses](https://epicreact.dev).
+This format is taken from Kent C. Dodd's [courses](https://epicreact.dev).

 ## What should you know?